-Each time the person sees a particular word it may have a different letter arrangement making it extremely difficult to pick up a visual “picture” of that word for instant recall when spelling or a fast sight-sound match on reading.
+Each time the person sees a particular word it may have a different letter arrangement making it extremely difficult to pick up a reliable visual “picture” of that word for instant recall when spelling or a fast sight-sound match on reading.
 Imagine how confusing and frustrating that must be.

-In the short term, however, while the underlying source is being treated, symptoms can be reduced to some extent by the use of Coloured Overlays.
+In the short term, however, while the underlying source is being treated, symptoms can often be reduced to some extent by the use of Coloured Overlays.
 This is the cheapest, easiest way to benefit from colour masking.